 A method validation is normally performed before a measurement procedure is adopted.
-When setting up a programme for control charting, (such as selection of control samples, type of control charts and control frequency) the results of the initial tests for establishing performance of an analytical method may give valuable background information about e.g. the concentration range, the stability and systematic effects.
-In particular, a within-laboratory reproducibility of measurements in different concentrations obtained during a longer period in method validation forms the first basis for routine quality control.
+When setting up a programme for control charting, (such as selection of control samples, type of control charts and control frequency) the results of the initial tests for establishing performance of an analytical method may give valuable background information about, e.g. the concentration range, the stability and systematic effects.
+In particular, a within-laboratory reproducibility of measurements of different concentrations obtained during a long period of time in method validation forms the first basis for routine quality control.